Digital Transformation

 How the technology starts shaping the problem

 As a result, the conversation shifts away from understanding and towards adaptation.
 Instead of asking what the business is trying to achieve or where users are experiencing , the focus moves to how those needs can be accommodated within the chosen .
+Requirements start to emerge based on what the technology allows, rather than what is actually required.
+Over time, the begins to reflect the capabilities and limitations of the platform rather than the outcomes it was originally intended to support.

 Because this happens incrementally, it rarely feels like a conscious trade-off.
 Each decision is justified in isolation, and each step appears reasonable when viewed on its own.
+But the cumulative effect is that the work becomes increasingly constrained by choices made before the problem was properly understood.

 Key takeaway